jpufferfish/foodpath-backend/README.md

-Backend consisting of flask for defining a custom REST API, and SQLite for storage.
+Backend using flask for defining a custom REST API, and SQLite for storage.
 Ran on localhost for my foodpath app (react native expo).
 Frontend is in a private repository.

 # Demos
 Frontend + backend:
 (in-progress)

-Backend:
+Recommendation system:
 <img src='recsys_gui1.gif' width=1000 title='Reccomendation system GUI' width='' alt='Video Walkthrough' />